 Nerves and blood vessels pass through the space between the collarbone and first rib (the thoracic outlet) on their way from the chest cavity to the arm and hand.
-If the outlet is narrowed or inflamed by scar tissue from previous injury or from the presence of an extra rib or other abnormality, this compresses the nerves and vessels which may result in circulation issues and/or damage to the nerves.
+If the outlet is narrowed or inflamed by scar tissue from previous injury or from the presence of an extra rib or other abnormality, this compresses the nerves and vessels.
+It can result in circulation issues and/or damage to the nerves.

-This surgery involves removing the first rib and surrounding structures (such as scar tissue, extra (cervical) rib, and certain muscles) that were pressing in on the vessels and nerves.
-This is inpatient surgery done under general anesthesia.
+This surgery involves removing the first rib and surrounding structures (such as scar tissue, extra cervical rib, and certain muscles) that were pressing in on the vessels and nerves.
+It is an inpatient surgery done under general anesthesia.

 Typical hospitalization is 2 to 3 days, and it requires physical therapy afterwards.
 A sling is typically not required and patients will have limited use of their arm and hand directly after surgery.